 Automated retention/lifetime rules (available on the Velocity plan and above) allow you to automatically manage storage for packages by deleting or moving packages that fall outside of the defined retention rules.
-Assets can be expired based on the number of packages (count), size of packages (bytes), or by the number of days (time).
+Assets can be expired based on the number of packages (count), the size of packages (bytes), or the number of days (time).

 The retention rules are disjunctive, so it uses all three to select what to delete.
 Packages are deleted based on the date pushed, starting with the oldest.